 - Buses serving Tilshead, Chitterne, West Lavington, Market Lavington, New Zealand Farm Camp and Brazen Bottom at least once per hour; with extra journeys during the afternoon.

-- New bus stop near the Market Lavington Museum which is opening specially for our event and also serving cream teas.
+- New bus stop near the Market Lavington Museum which opened specially for our event and also served cream teas.

-- A transport sales stall at Chitterne selling books and models, including the new Imberbus model of RM1005.
+- A transport sales stall at Chitterne selling books and models, including a special Imberbus model of RM1005.

-The routes the buses take can be seen on the map below (please click on it to see a larger version in PDF format).
-Many journeys will be operated by at least 2 vehicles, some of which will be wheelchair accessible, so if you have mobility problems, please email us so that we can tell you which journeys we are planning to use the low floor buses on.
+The routes that the buses took can be seen on the map below (please click on it to see a larger version in PDF format).
+Many journeys were operated by at least 2 vehicles, some of which were wheelchair accessible, and anyone with mobility problems could email us so that we could advise which journeys we were planning to use the low floor buses on.

-As usual, all buses will connect at our interchange point at Gore Cross so that passengers can easily travel to/from all points on our network.
-To enable you to do this in an affordable way, we offer an all day ticket at a cost of £10 per adult, with up to 3 children being allowed to accompany each adult for the bargain fare of just £1 each.
-However, ordinary bus fares will also be available and so if you just wish to travel from Warminster to visit the 16th century St Giles’ Church at Imber (which will be open specially on this date), you can purchase an ordinary single ticket for just £2 each way.
+As usual, all buses connected at our interchange point at Gore Cross so that passengers could easily travel to/from all points on our network.
+To enable them to do this in an affordable way, we offered an all day ticket at a cost of £10 per adult, with up to 3 children being allowed to accompany each adult for the bargain fare of just £1 each.
+However, ordinary bus fares were also available and so anyone wishing to travel from Warminster to visit the 16th century St Giles’ Church at Imber (which was be open specially on this date) could purchase an ordinary single ticket for just £2 each way.

-Imberbus operates as an ordinary local bus service, so there is no need to pre-book or pay in advance – just turn up and pay the conductor on the bus in cash (payment in £5 or £10 notes or £1 or £2 coins would be appreciated !).
-To speed things up we will also have staff selling day tickets outside Warminster Station, but please note that unfortunately we cannot accept credit/debit/contactless cards or concessionary bus passes.
+Imberbus operates as an ordinary local bus service, so there was no need to pre-book or pay in advance – passengers just turned up and paid the conductor on the bus in cash.
+To speed things up we also had staff selling day tickets outside Warminster Station, but we could not accept credit/debit/contactless cards or concessionary bus passes.